maciejgz/rac/README.md

 - Administrator removes a car from the pool of available cars
 - User rents a car - then localizations of the user and the car are updated and then user returns the car
 - User tries to rent already rented car

+### Monitoring

+Monitoring is based on Micrometer, Prometheus and Grafana.
+Each service has a Micrometer agent that sends metrics to the Prometheus.
+Prometheus is a time series database that stores metrics.
+Grafana is a Web UI for Prometheus.
+It is possible to create dashboards in Grafana.
+All the required components are deployed in the docker containers.
+Grafana is available in the browser under http://localhost:9091/ with admin/admin credentials.

 ## Build and run